Slovakia: Market Profile

 - In order to attract foreign investment, the Slovak government has put in place a number of investment incentives, including tax relief, cash grants and discounted property transfers for projects related to industry, technology centers, shared service centers and tourism.
 More information can be found at the Slovak Investment and Trade Development Agency (SARIO).

-- The inflows of foreign direct investment (FDI) to Slovakia amounted to US$479 million in 2014, with China contributing US$46 million.
-As of the end of 2014, China’s total stock of FDI in Slovakia topped US$127 million, up from US$0.1 million in 2005.
+- As of the end of 2015, China’s total stock of FDI in Slovakia topped US$127 million, up from US$0.1 million in 2006.
 Investment from Hong Kong, though, is far from significant.

 Hong Kong’s Trade with Slovakia